 The hub on "Artificial Intelligence and Data Science" is present in Würzburg through CAIDAS.
 Here, strategies are developed to evaluate and use large amounts of data efficiently and with intelligent methods.

-Prof Claudia Höbartner from the Institute of Organic Chemistry at the University of Würzburg receives this year's Hansen Family Award for her research on the biomolecular chemistry of functional nucleic acids.
+Prof Claudia Höbartner from the Institute of Organic Chemistry at the University of Würzburg received the Hansen Family Award for her research on the biomolecular chemistry of functional nucleic acids.